ACT: Agentic Classification Tree

-\item \textbf{Semantic Purity Analysis via LLM.} While the quantitative evaluation (e.g., Gini impurity) measures class-label heterogeneity within each partition, it does not reveal the \emph{semantic} factors underlying the impurity.
+\textbf{(2) Semantic Purity Analysis via LLM.} While the quantitative evaluation (e.g., Gini impurity) measures class-label heterogeneity within each partition, it does not reveal the \emph{semantic} factors underlying the impurity.
 To make these sources explicit, we analyze each child node independently by contrasting its class-conditional subsets (correct vs. misclassified examples).
 For this purpose, we align the predicted answer (\texttt{yes}/\texttt{no}) with the ground-truth label (\(y_i \in \{0,1\}\)) when defining correct and incorrect routing.
 Although this introduces an artificial correspondence between branch outcomes and class labels, it proved to be more effective in practice: the LLM more readily exploits feedback framed in terms of correct versus incorrect predictions than feedback based on contrasting the two branches directly (e.g., retaining the majority class and pruning the minority one).
 This alignment does not prevent the emergence of negative queries (e.g., ``\textit{Is feature \(A\) absent?}''), which the LLM can in principle generate and refine, though such formulations are typically harder to elicit consistently.
 Formally, each subset \( g \in \{\mathcal{D}_L^n, \mathcal{D}_R^n\} \) is associated with the model’s predicted answer \(\hat{y}_g\) to the current prompt.
 For convenience, we denote by \(\hat{y}_g \in \{0,1\}\) the numeric encoding of this answer (\(\hat{y}_g=1\) for ``yes'', \(\hat{y}_g=0\) for ``no'').
 We then further partition each subset into two groups: